Analytic calculations of the spectra of ultra high energy cosmic ray nuclei. II. The general case of background radiation: Discussion and Conclusions

-In this section we describe the impact of the EBL on the calculated spectra in comparison with CMB.
-The physical understanding of these effects is a great advantage of the analytic methods.
+In this section we discuss the impact of the EBL on the calculated spectra in comparison with CMB.
+The physical understanding of these effects is a great advantage of the analytic methods, which we use.

 The role of the EBL is limited by photo-disintegration of the low-energy nuclei with Lorentz-factors in the range $1\times 10^8 < \Gamma < 2\times 10^{9}$, when the energies of CMB photons become too low for photo-disintegration.
 At the same time the continuous $e^+e^-$-energy loss occurs in this energy range due to the interaction with CMB photons as much more numerous.
 At $\Gamma > 2\times 10^9$ both photo-disintegration and pair production are dominated by CMB and the spectra calculated in paper I become fully applicable.